Walk-and-Relate: A Random-Walk-based Algorithm for Representation Learning on Sparse Knowledge Graphs: Results and Discussion

 \section{Results and Discussion}

 Tables~\ref{tab:wn18_transe_results} and~\ref{tab:wn18_distmult_results} shows the performance of various approaches on the WN18 dataset, using the TransE and DistMult scoring functions, respectively.
 On all the metrics, the approaches that leverage data augmentation outperform the approaches without data augmentation.
 Particularly, we observe that levering the proposed augmentation framework (WAR) and limiting the augmentation triplets to rules (WAR - Only rules) leads to $0.32\%$ and $0.14\%$ improvement on MRR over the approach without augmentation, for the TransE and DistMult scoring functions, respectively.
 The improvement increases to $2.92\%$ for the TransE and $0.30\%$ for DistMult when we expand the augmentation triplets with \emph{informative} metapaths, even if those metapaths cannot be mapped to existing relation in the graph, by introducing a new relation for such metapaths.
-This provids evidence for our hypothesis that we can leverage the composite relations (i.e., metapaths) to provide a strong learning signals to the KG embedding approaches, even though we cannot learn confident rules from these metapaths.
+This provides evidence for our hypothesis that we can leverage the composite relations (i.e., metapaths) to provide strong learning signals to the KG embedding approaches, even though we cannot learn confident rules from these metapaths.

-Further, given that the number of distinct relations for WN18 is relatively small ($18$), we do not expect the exponential search space of metapaths play much role in dampening the performance, thus, we do not expect much performance gain with parameter sharing approaches.
-This is verified from the experimental results, where we observe that leveraging the parameter sharing is either better or as good as as the situation where we do not perform parameter sharing.
+Further, given that the number of distinct relations for WN18 is relatively small ($18$), we do not expect the exponential search space of metapaths to play much role in dampening the performance, thus, we do not expect much performance gain with parameter sharing approaches.
+This is verified from the experimental results, where we observe that leveraging the parameter sharing is either better or as good as as the situation not performing parameter sharing.
 With parameter sharing, performance on the WN18 for TransE tends to remain similar, but we see performance gain of up to $2.92\%$ $1.31\%$ for DistMult.

 Tables~\ref{tab:fb15k_transe_results} and~\ref{tab:fb15k_distmult_results} shows the performance of various approaches on the FB15k dataset, using the TransE and DistMult scoring functions, respectively.
 Here, we see some different trends as compared with the WN18 dataset.
 Particularly, we see that using the WAR framework and limiting the augmentation triplets to rules (WAR - Only rules) does not lead to visible performance gain over the approach without augmentation.
 Given that FB15k is a relatively larger dataset as compared to WN18 (3X lesser nodes and 4X more edges), the limited triplets added by rule-based augmentation does not provide enough signal as compared to the already available triplets in the graph, which explains this behavior.
 This is also expressed by the degree distribution plots of the two datasets in Figure~\ref{fig:dataset_degree}.
 WN18 has a much larger fraction of nodes with a small degree ($\approx 60\%$ of the nodes have degree $\leq 5$) as compared to FB15k ($\approx 6\%$ of the nodes have degree $\leq 5$).
 We see similar trend when we use augmentation triplets with \emph{informative} metapaths as new relations as well.
 This can be attributed to large number of relations ($1,345$) in the FB15k dataset, which brings the curse of dimensionality given the exponential search space for metapaths.
 This is further evident from the performance gain with the parameter sharing strategies.
 Specifically, the experimental results show that leveraging the parameter sharing leads to a performance gain of $1.4350\%$ and $2.7277\%$ on the MRR metric for the TransE and DistMult scoring functions, respectively.